bugthesystem/Flux/README.md

 ## Overview

 Kaos provides lock-free ring buffers for inter-thread, inter-process, and network communication.
-Built on the [LMAX Disruptor](https://lmax-exchange.github.io/disruptor/) pattern with modern Rust.
+Built on the [LMAX Disruptor](https://lmax-exchange.github.io/disruptor/) and [Aeron](https://github.com/real-logic/aeron) high performance networking patterns with modern Rust.

 > **Note:** Preview release.
-APIs may change.
+Uses `unsafe` perf critical paths (soon to be optional with `safe` and `unsafe` variants) and APIs may change.

 ## Crates